 “I am the way, the truth, and the life.
 No man comes to the Father except through me.”
 Jesus, John 14:6

 The message isn’t “Be nice, do good, and I’ll let you in.”
 Rather, the message is “You’re not nice, but I love you anyway, so much that I sent my Son on a mission to do for you what you could not do for yourself.
 Now that it’s done, I’m not asking you to pay me back.
 I’m just asking you to live out the salvation you’ve been gifted.
-I’m asking you to walk worthy and show off my bulldog-like love.
+I’m asking you to walk worthy and take the high road as you go.”

 One of my favorite Bible teachers, the late Warren Wiersbe, put it this way: